Datnthe11/Pump_and_Dump_detect_signal/README.md

 Crypto Pump-and-Dump Signal Detection Toolkit

-This repository provides tools to detect pump-and-dump signals in cryptocurrency markets by combining news articles, social media activity, and trading data.
+This repository provides how to crawl data, build models to detect pump-and-dump signals in cryptocurrency markets by combining news articles, social media activity, and trading data.

 🔹 Main Goal